sunveil/ToDoList/README.md

 # README #

 The code is based from Addy Osmani's TodoMVC.
-Modfied to work with Twitter Bootstrap.
+Modified to work with Twitter Bootstrap.
 And added sort by title 'DESC'.